Serve an LLM¶

 - Path B — point the tutorial at an external OpenAI-compatible endpoint.

-Both paths produce the same two values that the rest of the tutorial reads:
+Both paths produce the same variables that the rest of the tutorial reads:

 MODEL_ENDPOINT |